Vic Mackey: Downfall

 In exchange for helping ICE develop a Federal case against Beltran, a drug lord, Vic arranges for full immunity for himself and for Corrine.
 He is unable to secure the same deal for Ronnie and decides to leave him out.
 The immunity agreement also provides Mackey three years' employment with ICE, which he assumes will involve work as a field agent.
 Mackey admits to all the crimes he has committed including the slayings of Terry Crowley, Margos Dezerian, Guardo Lima, and many others, and receives full immunity from prosecution for all of them.
-After he details all of his crimes, a horrified ICE Agent Olivia Murray tells Vic that he has "implicated Detective Gardocki in enough shit to send him to prison for the rest of his life."
+After he details all of his crimes, a horrified ICE Agent Olivia Murray tells Vic that he has "implicated Gardocki in enough shit to put him away for the rest of his life."
 Vic responds that he needs Ronnie's help to bust Beltran and that he would, "string him along," until then.

 In the aftermath of Beltran's arrest, Captain Wyms summons Vic and Ronnie back to their former precinct.
 She then brings Vic into the interrogation room and reads Shane's suicide letter aloud, while showing him photographs of his body.
 Although Vic and Shane's relationship was shattered by this point, Vic is nonetheless devastated.
 He restrains himself from reacting emotionally when he notices the surveillance camera that Wyms is watching him on.
 He then tears the camera off the wall and smashes it on the floor.

 Vic then watches in horror as Ronnie Gardocki, his last remaining friend, is placed under arrest.
 Gardocki is informed that Vic took the deal with ICE and confessed to everything the Strike Team did as part of his immunity deal, leaving Ronnie to take the fall for all of it and be sent to prison.
 Enraged and devastated that Vic lied to him and sold him out, Ronnie screams profanity at Vic as the former is handcuffed and led away.
 Vic explains that he thought Corrine was in trouble and did not think he had a choice.
 As his former colleagues eye him with frigid loathing, Wyms dismisses Vic.
 Vic leaves the precinct for the last time in disgrace.